HobnobMancer/cazy_webscraper/docs/uniprottutorial.rst

 **Example 2:**
-To retrieve EC numbers and PDB accessions for all CAZymes in GH and which are derived from *Aspegillus* and *Trichoderma* species we use the command:
+To retrieve EC numbers, PDB accessions and taxonomies for all CAZymes in GH and which are derived from *Aspegillus* and *Trichoderma* species we use the command:

 .. code-block:: bash

-   cw_get_uniprot_data cazy/cazyme.db --pdb --ec --classes GH --genera Aspegillus,Trichoderma
+   cw_get_uniprot_data cazy/cazyme.db --pdb --ec --classes GH --genera Aspegillus,Trichoderma --taxonomy

 **Example 3:**